s-hfarooq/ALMA/README.md

     * Set CPU frequency to 80MHz in `Tools -> CPU Frequency` to reduce power consumption
     * Flash code by pressing the upload button.
 If an error pops up about not being able to open the port, ensure the correct port is selected in `Tools -> Port` and that read/write access is allowed (run `sudo chmod a+rw /dev/ttyUSB0`, replacing `/dev/ttyUSB0` with the correct port)
     * Programs will run automatically when device powered on
+  * bt_mesh
+    * Work in progress to get a mesh BT speaker network working.
+Install with idf.py (must be using the MDF version).
   * espBTSpeaker
     * Ensure you have this repo (https://github.com/pschatzmann/ESP32-A2DP) added as a ZIP library in the Arduino IDE
   * espLightController